2 Project governance

 2.3 Management of risks and permanence

-The landowner shall demonstrate a commitment to permanence by:
+The landowner (or, where land is tenanted, both landowner and tenant) shall demonstrate the commitment to permanence by:

-- Identifying risk factors and developing appropriate mitigation strategies as set out in the project's risk assessment
+- Identifying risks and developing appropriate mitigation strategies as set out in the project’s risk assessment.

-- Contributing to the Woodland Carbon Code buffer
+- Contributing 20% of carbon units to the Woodland Carbon Code buffer.

 - Replanting or undertaking alternative planting should woodland area be lost due to wind, fire, pests, diseases or development.

-- Inform future landowners of the commitment to the Woodland Carbon Code and any carbon contracts.
+- Inform future landowner(s) and, where tenanted, future tenant(s) of the commitment to the Woodland Carbon Code and any carbon contracts.

-- Quantify the magnitude of the loss at the subsequent verification/ in the next project progress report
+- Quantify the magnitude of any reversal of carbon sequestration at the subsequent verification and in the next project progress report.

 Managing woodland to minimise losses

 Projects validated/verified to the Woodland Carbon Code can manage their woodland in a variety of ways, including periodic clearfelling.
-The project design document should clearly state the management intentions for the project over the project duration and beyond consistent with the Woodland Carbon Code Carbon Calculation Spreadsheet.
+The project design document should clearly state the management intentions for the project over the project duration and beyond consistent with the carbon calculator.
 These management intentions should be realistic for the type of woodland as well as the conditions at the site.

 Whatever the management regime, the maximum sequestration that can be claimed is the long-term average carbon stock of the woodland type and management on the site.
 Clearfelling should be carried out in line with plans set out in the project design document.
 Restocking should be carried out in line with any felling licence conditions.

-A risk assessment should be included in the project design document at validation in order to insure against unforeseen losses of woodland carbon.
-Any updates to risk should be given in the project progress report at verification.
-For each project, the potential risks should be identified and strategies developed to mitigate these risks.
-As a minimum, the following areas should be considered:
+The project design document includes a risk assessment at validation.
+Any updates to risk are given in the project progress report at each verification.
+The risk assessment will identify the potential risks and outline strategies to mitigate these risks.
+As a minimum, the following areas are considered:

 - Legal/ social